grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 Using a markdown editor is a great way to draft and publish blog posts for a Jekyll + GitHub Pages site.
 I'm not fluent in markdown syntax -- the language for formatting text in these documents, with headers, sections, and so on -- and neither do I want to be.
 And beyond markdown I want to avoid technical details like formatting pages, making git commits, managing folders with drafts, etc.

+That said, what app should you use?
 But what's the best editor, and what features are most relevant for a Pages blog?
 The most popular free options, according to some googling,  are prose.io, stackedit.io, and dillinger.io.
 (If I'm missing a big one, please comment below.)

 If I could create an ideal workflow out of thin air, I'd add a Google Docs extension that can edit and sync markdown files in my site's GitHub repo.
 And perhaps also a LaTeX editor for math formulas.